ch3ckkm8/credwalk/README.md

 - `-j N` — maximum number of concurrent probe/`nxc` jobs (default `10`).
 Lower this for smaller or more sensitive environments; raise it on stable networks for more throughput.
 - `-d N` — seconds to sleep between launching each job (default `0.3`), smoothing bursts within the concurrency cap.
 Accepts fractional values (e.g. `0.1`).
-- `timeout 15` on the `/dev/tcp` probe — how long to wait for a TCP connect before declaring the port closed.
-(Fixed in the script; edit the `timeout 15` before the `/dev/tcp` check if you need to change it.)
+- `-t N` — seconds to wait on the `/dev/tcp` port probe before declaring it closed (default `15`).
+Lower this on fast, low-latency networks to skip closed ports quicker; raise it on slow or high-latency links to avoid false negatives.
-- `timeout 15` on the `nxc` call — how long to allow each authentication attempt to run before killing it.
-(Also fixed; edit the corresponding `timeout 15` before the `nxc` call if needed.)
+- `-n N` — seconds to allow each `nxc` authentication attempt to run before it's killed (default `15`).
+Raise this for slower or heavily loaded services (SMB, WinRM in particular can be sluggish); lower it to fail fast and speed up the overall sweep.

 These defaults are tuned to scale safely to larger host lists without overwhelming targets or triggering connection resets — see [Design notes](#design-notes) below.